emqx/emqx-docs/en_US/deploy/install-docker.md

    :::

-## Use Docker to run a single EMQX node
+## Use Docker to Run A Single EMQX Node

 This section will introduce how to use the Docker image to install the latest version of EMQX.
 If you want to work with other versions,  please visit the [EMQX Deployment page](https://www.emqx.com/en/try?product=enterprise).